OpenDataDevOps/minus/README.md

 # About
 Minus is OpenDataDevOps's first virtual machine (aka "vm") targeted to Open Data developers, researchers, and Government data publishers.

-Our immediate goal is creating a proof-of-concept "vagrant base box" demonstrating how a ready-to-run "guest" virtual computer can be easily downloaded onto a "host" laptop and be auto-configured with useful software and data in a few minutes.
+Our immediate goal is creating a proof-of-concept "vagrant base box" demonstrating how a ready-to-run "guest" virtual computer can be easily downloaded onto a "host" laptop and be auto-configured with useful software and data.

 Our long term goal is to help open data teams and projects go from zero to hero as fast as possible with a range of ready-to-run OpenData DevOps (aka "ODDO") vagrant boxes.